Thiesjoo/thies-home-page/README.md

 Working on currently:

 -   Authentication for 1 service with multiple accounts (How to select in widget, how to unlink)
-- Sync settings between devices

 TODO for api:

 -   unlink accounts